 John Powell – GlobalTV

-John Powell: Well, I will let you cast that jury vote now.
-Who is playing the best game and who is playing the worst game?
+John Powell: Of the people who are left who do you think is playing the best game and who do you think is playing the worst?